 Back to my MDT problem, it is still giving the same problem till today.
 Like yesterday morning, I had to endure the big “Red Cross” from 6am to 8.30am until it suddenly appeared out of nowhere.
 From then on calls started coming in.
 When I parked at the Eunos multi-storey carpark for my meal break, the same problem came back again.
 No signals.
 After nearly an hour, then the signals came back with the Red Cross disappearing.
 This morning, AT also experienced the same problem.

 Let’s examine the repercussions of the MDT problem.
 Common sense will tell you that once the MDT is down, no call bookings will come in.
 Meaning, those who urgently need a taxi can’t reach me.
-The morning period where everyone is rushing to work is crucial – that’s why there is a surcharge of $3.30, an extra $1 and 25% for the morning peak period from 6am to 9.30pm.
+The morning period where everyone is rushing to work is crucial – that’s why there is a surcharge of $3.30, an extra $1 and another 25% for the morning peak period from 6am to 9.30pm.
 Imagine, if it is multiplied by 100 or 1,000 faulty MDTs, what would it be like?
 No wonder my fren Lohcifer could not get a taxi!
-This morning, he msg me to pick him up but I told him I’m not driving today.
-He complaint bitterly that he could not get a taxi after tried calling for half an hour until he gave up.
+This morning, he msg me to pick him up but I told him I was not driving.
+He complaint bitterly that he could not get a taxi after tried calling for half an hour until he had to give up.

 Lohcifer's msg to me.